Arspeke8/challenge-11-note-taker-express/Develop/README.md

 # Created a Note Taker program

-# Made with HTML, CSS and JavaScript, Node, Express
+# Made with HTML, CSS and JavaScript, Node, Express.JS, and Heroku

 # Creating Note Taker application that saves and retrieves notes from a JSON file.